YESAndy/yesandy.github.io/_posts/2023-10-25-jetson-tutorial3.md

 | IR/UV Sensor                    | LTR390.py   |                                   |
 | VOC Sensor                      | SGP40.py    | 0 to 1,000 ppm ethanol equivalent |

-Take a closer look at the `test.py`:
+Take a closer look at the sensor reading parts of the `test.py`:

 ```python
 #!/usr/bin/python